shardeum/explorer-server/README.md

 npm run collector << OR >> pm2 start --name explorer-collector  npm -- run collector
 ```

 4. Start the API and UI server.
-This can be run in multiple instances:
+The default port of the server is `6001`.
+We can change the port by providing the port number as an argument.
+We can start multiple instances of the server by providing different port numbers.

 ```bash
 npm run server << OR >> pm2 start --name explorer-server npm -- run server <port>